 Felony Charge

 Assault of a family member that impedes breathing is filed as a 3rd-degree felony in Texas.
-Officers will ask the alleged victim if they were unable to breath for any period of time during an alleged assault.
+Officers will ask the alleged victim if they were unable to breathe for any period of time during an alleged assault.
 If the alleged victim says yes, then the officers will likely charge the person with felony assault of a family member due to impeding breath.
-This can result in prison time from 2-10 years and a felony conviction on permanent record.
+This can result in prison time from 2-10 years and a felony conviction on a permanent record.

 Answers to Your Questions About Assault Charges in Texas